mrpeverill/mrpeverill.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a licensed clinical psychologist and a scientist working in the area of early life adversity and trauma.
-I work clinically at the [Family Therapy Center of Madison](fctm.org).
-I am a post-doctoral researcher at the University of Wisconsin in the department of Psychiatry.
+Clinically, I am an independent practicioner providing psychotherapy for children, adolescents, and adults.
+Academically, I am a post-doctoral researcher at the University of Wisconsin in the department of Psychiatry.
 In a prior career I was a systems administrator and application developer.
 In my spare time, I enjoy biking, cooking, reading, playing with technology, and spending time with my partner and two children.

 # Practice
 As a clinician, my goal is to give my clients the emotional space and psychological tools needed to reach their goals with wisdom and skill.
 My therapeutic approach is grounded in well-tested, proven principles of clinical change, applied flexibly within a warm, validating, and genuine relationship.
 I have seen my clients reach their goals in as little as a few sessions and up to several years of treatment – I strive to set a pace to our work that honors both our relationship and the urgency of your needs.